Thursday, May 4 | 8:15 - 9:15 am

 Mission-critical facilities for groundbreaking research and development is required to deliver therapies to patients.
 The pandemic has highlighted the growing need for innovative research infrastructure but the facilities that support them are not keeping up with the pace of science.
 In this discussion, we will discuss the radical innovation and advances that are driving the demand for complex lab spaces, the flexible infrastructure of modern buildings, and how structural engineers should think about building these types of facilities.

-Susie Harborth is Executive Vice President, Business Operations at Breakthrough Properties, a Tishman Speyer and Bellco Capital JV, where she oversees the firm’s global operations platform, marketing/branding, and innovation strategy.
+Susie Harborth is Chief Business Officer at Breakthrough Properties, a Tishman Speyer and Bellco Capital JV, where she oversees the firm’s global operations platform, marketing/branding, and innovation strategy.
 She has nearly 20 years of strategy and operations (CFO/COO) experience, having launched several successful life science ventures, taking them from inception to acquisition.